 Alder (alnus) is tannin rich and often readily available.
 Speckled variety is prolific and usually found in dense thickets, swamps, sides of streams and damp banks.
 For dyes, it’s best gathered in spring.
 Early settlers use it extensively as a dye and Native Americans to color birch bark canoes.
 Also a fun fact I found is that in Culpepper’s British Herbal (1652) ‘the leaves of an alder are good for ridding fleas when gather in the morning dew’.

 Tom knew exactly where to go to find this tree- my dad, George’s land.
 It is damp and mostly undeveloped swampy acreage where I spent my teenage years.
 It’s full of memories and house is currently empty- and badly in need of repair since George passed away in 2013.

-I could say this spot is nostalgic and fills me with a little bit of angst, especially after my fathers death and the land, a property that me and my siblings own, at this point.
-I could gather alder there.
+I could say this spot is nostalgic and fills me with a little bit of sadness, especially after my father’s death. and the land, a property that me and my siblings own is where I could gather alder.

 And cedar… with ancient growth.

-And apple bark- from the trees my mother planted, many toppled over from the beavers that live in the stream.
+And apple bark from the trees my mother planted.
+Many have toppled over from the beavers that live in the stream.
 The land is a small slice of undisturbed nature in the northern suburbs.

-The afternoon on the land led to three dyes created from tree bark that could produce good color!
+The afternoon on the land led to three dyes from tree bark that might produce good color and many memories.